mpot05/makecode-docs/README.md

 MakeCode's Kiosk version has a few options.
 These options are added at the end of the URL.
 These options are:
-* `/kiosk?clean=1` and
-* `/kiosk?lock=1`

-The first option will get rid of the default games microsoft puts in the kiosk by default.
+* `/kiosk?clean=1`, which will get rid of the default games microsoft puts in the kiosk by default.
-The second option will not let people add or delete games to the kiosk.
+* `/kiosk?lock=1`, which will not let people add or delete games to the kiosk.

-You can combine them if you want with /kiosk?lock=1&clean=1.
+*You can also combine them if you want, with `/kiosk?lock=1&clean=1`.*

-Kids can make their own games on MakeCodes main website to then upload to the kiosk.
+Kids can make their own games on MakeCode's main website to then upload to the kiosk.
-To upload games to the machine, follow the setup page linked above.
+*To upload games to the machine, follow the setup page linked above.*

 That concludes general setup with an already setup machine and games.

 # How to setup the machine from scratch